-The two legal professional associations, the Cayman Islands Law Society and the Caymanian Bar Association, are completing a merger later this month following approval by both memberships in June.
+The two legal professional associations, the Cayman Islands Law Society (CILS) and the Caymanian Bar Association (CBA) are due to complete their merger later this month following approval by both memberships in June.

-The establishment of the Legal Practitioners Association marks the first time that the entire legal profession in Cayman will be represented by one association.
+Under the plan approved by membership, a new body, the Cayman Islands Legal Practitioners Association (CILPA) will assume the functions of the CBA and the CILS.
+The establishment of CILPA marks the first time that the entire legal profession in Cayman will be represented by one association.

-Membership of the Legal Practitioners Association is open to all attorneys with Cayman Islands practicing certificates.
+Membership is open to all attorneys-at-law with Cayman Islands practicing certificates.